amirhosseinzlf/SMARLA/README.md

 ### Getting Started

 1. Clone the repo.
-2. Download the Dataset of replication package
+2. Download the Dataset of the replication package
 3. Update the path to the dataset in the scripts
 4. Update the path for storing the results if needed
 5. To build the safety monitoring model on Mountain-Car: open `SMARLA_MountainCar.ipynb` and run the code.
 Similarly for Cart-Pole `SMARLA_CartPole.ipynb`